-In conjunction with Seton Hall's College of Education and Human Services, ICSST offers students the possibility of earning a master's degree and obtaining New Jersey principal certification.
-Through a special program geared for Catholic school leaders, students move through the two-year, two-summer program in intensive format as a cohort.
-For additional details, contact the associate dean, College of Education and Human Services, (973) 275-2854.
+In conjunction with Seton Hall's College of Education and Human Services, ICSST's Catholic Schools Leadership program enables students to earn a master's degree and obtain New Jersey principal certification.
+This is an intensive twoyear, two-summer (one week each summer) program intended for Catholic school leaders.
+For additional details, contact the associate dean of graduate administrative services, College of Education and Human Services, (973) 275-2854.